Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on Jeep Compass insurance consists of being a low-risk driver, having good credit, eliminating unnecessary coverage, and consideration of higher deductibles.
-Take the time to comparison shop at every policy renewal by getting quotes from direct companies like Progressive and GEICO, and also from your local independent and exclusive agents.
+Finding cheaper rates on Jeep Compass insurance takes not taking risks behind the wheel, having above-average credit, paying for small claims out-of-pocket, and maximizing policy discounts.
+Set aside time to compare rates at every policy renewal by obtaining price quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from your local independent and exclusive agents.

-- Drivers who purchase more liability coverage will pay about $500 every year to raise from a minimum limit to higher 250/500 limits
+- Drivers who may need higher liability limits will pay an extra $500 per year to raise limits from a 30/60 limit to higher 250/500 limits

-- Teen drivers are the costliest to insure, with premiums as much as $399 per month if they have full coverage
+- Teens are expensive to insure, with premiums being up to $399 each month if full coverage is included

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.